amsibert-fmms/Genealogy/docs/core/api-reference.md

 - All responses are JSON.
 - Errors follow Django REST Framework format.
 - Endpoints correspond to Tier 3 Implementation Models.
-- See `DATA_MODELS.md` for definitions of fields, constraints, and relationships.
+- See the [data models](data-models.md#geneax-data-models) for definitions of fields, constraints, and relationships.